mickelsonmichael/nodejs-session-demo/README.md

 const FileStore = fileStoreLib(session);
 ```

 This provides us with a class that we can instantiate to work as our store.
-Finally, when we're registering the the middleware, we pass it our new store
+Finally, when we're registering the middleware, we pass it our new store

 ```js
 const sessionMiddleware = session({